joshuadavidnelson/archived-post-status/readme.txt

 == Frequently Asked Questions ==

-= Can I exclude certain post types? =
+= Can I exclude the Archived status from appearing on certain post types? =

-Yes, you can exclude the Archived status from appearing on certain post types by using the `aps_excluded_post_types` filter:
+Yes, you can do this by using the `aps_excluded_post_types` filter:

 <pre lang="php">
 function fjarrett_aps_excluded_post_types( $post_types ) {